lvxuan12/SCSES/README.md

 `kcell_min`: Minimum number of neighbors.

-##### For event similarity networks:

-Event similarities are defined by the RBP regulatory correlations and an embedding representation by integrating event sequence similarities.
+For **event similarity networks**, Event similarities are defined by the RBP regulatory correlations and an embedding representation by integrating event sequence similarities.

 `ae.para`: parameters of encoding sequence features